 Trauma Sensitive Yoga Teacher Training

-Due to the rise in distressing world events, trauma and PTSD (Post Traumatic Stress Disorder) have become international buzzwords.
+Due to the rise of distressing world events, trauma and Post Traumatic Stress Disorder (PTSD) have become international buzzwords.
 Growing evidence shows that the imprints of traumatic events remain lodged in the body and brain, and that somatic awareness practices are essential for complete trauma recovery.
 Modern findings in neuroscience support these notions and have paved the way for yoga and meditation to find their rightful place as bona fide adjunctive therapies in treating traumatic stress.

 Inspired by the wisdom teachings of the Bhagavad Gita and the triumphant story of Ganesha, this training helps reframe the negative effects of trauma from victimhood and suffering into an opportunity to yoke with ourselves.
 As we unpack the pranic implications of holding trauma in the body, we will discover that the unwinding or thawing of this “frozen potential” allows greater possibilities for stability, healing and vitality to emerge.

 This 50 hour module will include explorations in:

 The training will offer tools for yoga teachers to help their students “come home” to themselves in a way that fosters self-listening, establishes safety, and enlivens the muscle of trust.
 Of particular emphasis is learning the use of appropriate language, which is seminal in engendering this embodiment process without re-traumatizing.